stefan-hoeck/idris2-elab-util/src/Doc/Primitives.md

 ## Conclusion

 This concludes this tutorial post.
-As can be seen, if we know the structure of data types in advance coming up with simple elaborator scripts is very easy.
+As can be seen, if we know the structure of data types in advance, coming up with simple elaborator scripts is very easy.
 The syntax to do so is lightweight, especially in cases where we can quote most of the code directly.